nipy/mindboggle/README.rst

     docker run --rm -ti -v $HOST:$DOCK nipy/mindboggle $IMAGE --id $ID

-Outputs are stored in mindboggle123_output/ in the host's home directory by default, but you can set a different output path with ``--out $OUT``.
+Outputs are stored in $DOCK/mindboggle123_output/ by default, but you can set a different output path with ``--out $OUT``.

 ------------------------------------------------------------------------------
 Run separate commands